mayankk2308/nutshell/README.md

-# Natural Language Unix
+# Nutshell

-Written in **Python 3**, this program allows users to automate seemingly tedious and multi-step processes through the application of **Unix** commands using natural language.
-In the future, we may also incorporate speech recognition, blurring the limitations of precise syntax programming.
+Written in **Python 3**, this program allows users to automate seemingly tedious and multi-step processes through the application of **Unix** commands.
+We hope to leverage searchable menus and even HotKeys to make it easy and efficient for users to run these tasks.

 ## Supported Commands